 "We've created a collection of menu items that are perfect for sharing," said Guy Revelle, co-founder of Splitsville.
 "Whether it is sushi, sliders or pizza, customers can order combinations of food and then taste a little bit of everything.
 It creates a very interactive and social experience where the Splitsville concept helps ‘break the ice' and allow guests of all ages to relax and enjoy their time at our luxury lanes!"

-The addition of Splitsville builds on the expanding list of entertainment and retail options for guests at Downtown Disney.
+The addition of Splitsville builds on the expanding list of entertainment and retail options for guests at Disney Springs.
 Florida's first AMC Fork & Screen movie theatre, Characters in Flight operated by Aerophile, Sunglass Icon, and Something Silver are just a few of the other recent additions to Downtown Disney at Walt Disney World Resort.

 For more information, visit www.splitsvillelanes.com.